craigmckeachie/react-course/labs/ts/23-ReduxInstall.md

      const middlewareEnhancer = applyMiddleware(...middlewares);

      //Thunk is middleware
-     //DevTools is an enchancer (actually changes Redux)
+     //DevTools is an enhancer (actually changes Redux)
      //applyMiddleware wraps middleware and returns an enhancer

-     // to use only thunk middlewar
+     // to use only thunk middleware
      // const enhancer = compose(middlewareEnhancer);

      //to use thunk & devTools